KPR Research Projects

 The AutoIDA project is an extension of our work on Keyboard Wizard and Pointing Wizard software.
 While the Wizards are useful ways to determine the best Windows keyboard and mouse settings for a particular user, their use requires the user to spend a few minutes on a specific typing or mousing task presented by the Wizard.
 With AutoIDA, we are working to identify the optimum settings without requiring a specific task; the AutoIDA software simply examines data collected while the user does normal tasks on their computer.
 This allows adjustments to the settings to occur seamlessly, with no time or effort required by the user.

 We have proof-of-concept AutoIDA prototypes for both keyboard and mouse settings.
 For mouse settings, use of AutoIDA significantly improved pointing performance, with speed improving by 29.3% with the settings recommended by our software.
 For more details, see the full manuscript, published in Assistive Technology.

 For keyboard settings, results were mixed.
 On a group basis, across the 10 individuals who received non-default recommendations from AutoIDA, average typing speed and accuracy did not significantly improve.
 On a single-case basis, however, 4 individuals did benefit from the AutoIDA settings, primarily as a means of reducing typing errors.
-This study has been accepted for publication by Assistive Technology, pending minor revisions.
+This study has been published by Assistive Technology.